-Students in the M.S.W. program may apply to participate in a school social work specialization which is part of Gallaudet's Professional Education Unit, accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+Students in the M.S.W. program may apply to participate in a school social work specialization which is part of Gallaudet's Educator Preparation Providers Unit, accredited by the National Council for the Accreditation of Teacher Education (NCATE).
 Students take courses specifically related to school social work, including school social work policy and school social work practice.
 Internship experiences during both years take place in school settings or in other education-related agencies.
 A student may take an approved elective course in order to enhance preparation to work with deaf and hard of hearing children in schools.
 Participants in this program may apply to take part in a U.S. Department of Education grant, which provides half tuition waivers and stipends during all four semesters.
 Students selected for the grant opportunity must commit to work in a school setting after graduation.

 M.S.W. students must achieve an ASLPI rating of 2 by the end of their foundation curriculum, prior to taking the qualifying examination and prior to admission into the concentration curriculum.
 Students are responsible for scheduling their ASLPI evaluations by appointment with the Center for American Sign Language Literacy (CASLL) on the second floor of the Merrill Learning Center early in the fall semester of their first year in the program.
 ASLPI scheduling at the CASLL only occurs during a two-week sign-up period only at the beginning of the semester.
 This is the only time during a given semester that M.S.W. students may secure individual interviews.